k0staa/k0staa.github.io/_posts/2018-12-09-kafka-simple-fraud-detection.markdown

 ~~~

 The `consumerProps()` method is required by `KafkaConsumer` and `KafkaReveiver` which both have the same task - to read Kafka's topics, but the latter does it in a reactive way.
 The configuration of the `KafkaConsumer` and `KafkaReceiver` (`fun kafkaConsumer()`, `fun kafkaReceiver()`) it is left for testing purposes only because I do not send detected data to another topic (you can change that in `KafkaStreamConsumer` class).
-I left it if someone wanted to play with this and send data detected by the application to another Kafka topic and then pull it with the `KafkaConsumer` or `KafkaReciver`.
+I left it if someone wanted to play with this and send processed data to another Kafka topic and then pull it with the `KafkaConsumer` or `KafkaReciver`.

 The most important in this class is the stream configuration which you can find in `kStreamsConfig()` method.
 You can really add a lot of parameters there but in my case these are only the most important, i.e. `BOOTSTRAP_SERVERS_CONFIG` which is address of Kafka running on my local docker.
 The `DEFAULT_KEY_*` and `DEFAULT_VALUE_*` parameters mean the default data types that the stream operates on but it can be configured also later when connecting to different topics.

 Let's take a look at the producer whose only task is to send up to two topics the standard logs for a given topic, and from time to time a row with suspicious data: